 |$ 28,295||$ 30,395|

-The Prius V's taller, more slab-sided shape and its vertical liftgate sets it apart, and new drivers will appreciate that its rear window is now a single piece of glass rather than the split angled-and-vertical double panes of the Prius hatchback.
+The taller, more slab-sided shape of the Prius V, along with a vertical liftgate, sets it apart from the sloping roof and horizontal liftgate of the hatchback model.
+And drivers familiar with the traditional Prius are likely to appreciate that its rear window is now a single piece of glass rather than the split angled-and-vertical double panes of the Prius hatchback.

 Inside, the seating position is upright and higher than a conventional Prius.
 Toyota has dispensed with the "flying buttress" console and provided more accessible rays, cup holders, and cubbies for family oddments, along with a center arm rest topping a storage bin between the seats.
 Just below the base of the windshield is a display similar to that of the Prius hatchback: a somewhat random array of icons, diagrams, readings, and symbols in full color that's easily outshone by the handsome graphics of the C-Max's more conventional dashboard.